The Fucks You Give . . .

 Author: Mark Manson

-I came to this book for Lent, having decided to give up worrying in particular and stress in general.
+I came to The Subtle Art of Not Giving a F*ck for Lent, having decided to give up worrying in particular and stress in general.
 Of course, that ended up being poorly timed, thank you COVID-19.

 Manson’s book has been sitting in my Audible queue for years.
 Armed with some extra credits, the blunt title got my attention and I downloaded it for fun.
 Now I returned to it with a real cause.
 Could this sweary, street smart author help me realize how ridiculous worrying about absolutely everything really is?
 Armed with a lifelong diagnosis of OCD, that’s no small feat to attempt.
 It was still easier than my long-ago failed Lenten vow of giving up swearing, started with the best of intentions a few years ago and quickly discarded during my first morning commute.

 As with most self-help styled books, The Subtle Art of Not Giving a F*ck is a mixed bag, half blessing, half rambling bullshit.
 Manson takes an in-your-face approach that is just as refreshing as it is insulting.
 It’s what we’re looking for, this bluntness that takes on the crappy side of life, acknowledges it, and by doing so let’s us better deal with it.
 The grand, overriding sentiment to Manson’s approach to life: you have a limited amount of fucks to give.
 Choose them wisely.